NaufalFajri/as-utility/README.md

 ## issue
 - additional files are still deleted when using Light Download (Auto-delete story data)
-- using original & clone modified costume to another member may happen softlock
+- using original & clone modified costume on another member may happen softlock

 ## todo?
 - ?